JulianNicholls/Complete-React-Web-App/README.md

 * React-Todo          - Todo App, using localStorage
 * playground          - short asides from lectures
 * First-Redux
+* Todo-Redux          - Todo App, using Redux
-* Todo-Redux          - WIP Todo App, using Redux
+* Todo-Redux-Firebase - WIP Todo App, using Redux and Firebase

 ### Important Notes for Todo App